astro-derek/starchart/readme.md

 `python chart.py --help`

-I have a version of the tycho2 catalogue here: <https://www.dropbox.com/s/nqhqpko4163y1ft/tycho2_abbr_new2.dat?dl=0>
+I have a version of the tycho2 catalogue here: <https://www.dropbox.com/s/nqhqpko4163y1ft/tycho2_abbr_new2.dat?dl=0>.
+Download that and put it into the
+`data` folder.
+It is too big to check into github :-)

 see `sample` folder for sample output for polar, gnomonic and stereo projections.